His black and white photographs once typified the magic of 'gay' Paris.

 Another photograph on the doodle is titled Le Remorqueur du Champ de Mars (Tug on the Champ de Mars).
 The 1943 image shows two children playing at Champ de Mars near the Eiffel Tower in Paris.
 Google have altered it to include a capital 'G' between the arches of the landmark.

-the nuclear fusion plant in Ivry, near Paris.
+romantic pictures of the nuclear fusion plant in Ivry, near Paris.
+He

 The fourth photograph is Le Chien a Roulettes (Dog on Wheels) from 1977.
 Part of the last 'g' of Google spills into this shot.